 Raising Global Standards of Transparency in the Extractives Sector

-By Eleni Chatzivgeri, Lynsie Chew, Louise Crawford, Martyn Gordon and Jim Haslam on June 7, 2017
+A guest blog by Eleni Chatzivgeri, Lynsie Chew, Louise Crawford, Martyn Gordon and Jim Haslam.

 This post originally appeared on the Publish What You Pay International Secretariat blog on June 6, 2017